ICML 2025 Reviewer Instructions

 Other Aspects

 - Enter any comments on other strengths and weaknesses of the paper, such as those concerning originality, significance, and clarity.
 We encourage you to be open-minded in terms of potential strengths.
-For example, originality may arise from creative combinations of existing ideas, application to a new domain, or removing restrictive assumptions from prior theoretical results.
+For example, originality may arise from creative combinations of existing ideas, removing restrictive assumptions from prior theoretical results, or application to a real-world use case (particularly for application-driven ML papers, indicated in the flag above and described in the Reviewer Instructions).

 - If you have any other comments or suggestions (e.g., a list of typos), please write them here.